BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 The movement from the cantilever incites a voltage into a coil of wire positioned by pins at the back inside the cartridge.
 In a stereo cartridge, two sets of coils and the pins represent the positive and negative poles for each end.

 With the small motions made by the cartridge, this only serves as signals, and this requires the use of a phono preamplifier, which resonates with the voltage created by the cartridge, and this will be read by the amp.
-Between an MM and MC, voltages made by MC are lower and need an even lower preamp than MM.
+Between an MM cartridge and MC cartridge, voltages made by MC cartridges are lower and need an even lower preamp than MM cartridges.

-MC & MM Tonal Quality Test & Comparison
+MC Cartridges & MM Cartridges Tonal Quality Test & Comparison

 MM (Moving Magnet) Cartridge